 Work in David Keith’s group is funded by a variety of public and philanthropic sources.
-Over the decade funding has come from the US NSF, Canada’s NSERC, a series of gifts from Bill Gates via the Fund for Innovative Climate and Energy Research (FICER), Harvard start-up funds, and three Harvard grants: The Star Family Challenge for Scientific Research, The Weatherhead Initiative Research Cluster in International Affairs, and The Harvard Climate Solutions Fund.
+Over the decade funding has come from the US NSF, Canada’s NSERC, a series of gifts from Bill Gates via the Fund for Innovative Climate and Energy Research (FICER), Harvard start-up funds, and Harvard grants: The Star Family Challenge for Scientific Research, The Weatherhead Initiative Research Cluster in International Affairs, and The Harvard Climate Solutions Fund.
 Harvard's Solar Geoengineering Research Program also provides funding.

 We strongly oppose commercial work on solar geoengineering.
 The narrow engineering costs are so cheap that, if anything, one problem might be it is too cheap.
 In any case, we do not need private competition to make it cheaper.
 We do need transparency about risks and performance that are best provided in an academic, open, and public setting.